Can I Use A Dehumidifier Instead Of An Air Conditioner?

 What does an air conditioner do?

-The right indoor temperature is 68 to 78 degrees Fahrenheit.
+The right room temperature is 68 to 78 degrees Fahrenheit.
 If it is higher than that, you need to cool it down some.

-The work of the air conditioner is to cool your indoor air and make the living space comfortable enough for you.
+The work of the air conditioner is to lower the temperature and make the living space comfortable enough for you.
 What happens is that the air conditioner takes in the hot air, cools it and then whips it back into the room.

 The air conditioner will suck in the humid and hot air.
 It will then dump the excess moisture and heat outside the building and then it will whip the cooled and dryer air back inside the house.